 How to pay for a project like this is not without interest.

-Those who don't make it is the kind of people you find deep frozen into glaziers and such.
+Those who don't make it, is the kind of people you find deep frozen into glaziers and such, after trying to drag home a deflated baloon from the North Pole.
 You know the kind.

 When you are invited to join a project or get hired for that matter, you bring your entire background, expertise and network with you.
 That went for all of us who made up the Management Group and is a given in any project, but what set this project apart from anything else and that we could not have made without, was the goodwill capital that Anders and Berit brought into the building project from the preceding excavations!

-It was this Goodwill capital and our own entertaining 'talk shows', that was the only thing we could capitalize on all the way until the hull was actually starting to look like it could become a ship.
+It was this Goodwill capital and our own entertaining 'talk shows', that was the only thing we could capitalize on, until we would have at least a hull that actually would starting to look like it could become a ship, to show.
+Very low expectations here but we needed to be realistic.
+Ideally everybody would have wanted to decide if they were going to help, until the ship was resting at the quay side.

 Money would also come from the Friends of the East Indiaman Gotheborg Organization, from thousands of sponsors and sponsoring companies and from volunteers who was likely to want to help out for free.
-All based on the goodwill and popularity of the previous excavation and exhibition activities.
+All based on the goodwill and popularity of the previous excavation and exhibition activities and the trust we could earn by our actions, that it would be a ship, somewhere down the line.

 The first step would be to find the needed specialists and with them create an organization that would be solid enough to make this happen.
 The logic is inevitable in a project like this.
 'Do you think we can make it, then, can you wait for the pay until this works?
 If you don't think we can make it, then what are you doing in this group?'
 This was pretty much it.
 The financial security would be none.
 The obstacles innumerable.
 The reward questionable.
 The chances of great adventures almost certain.
 The success only depending on ourselves.